David Daleiden: Dropped criminal charges in Texas

-On January 25, 2016, a grand jury in Harris County, Texas that originally had investigated the Gulf Coast chapter of Planned Parenthood and cleared them of any wrongdoing, instead indicted Daleiden on a felony count of tampering with governmental records by making and using a fake driver's license, and a misdemeanor charge for emailing an offer to buy fetal tissue for $1,600.
+On January 25, 2016, a grand jury in Harris County, Texas that originally had investigated the Gulf Coast chapter of Planned Parenthood and cleared them of any wrongdoing, instead indicted Daleiden on a felony count of tampering with governmental records by making and using a forged driver's license, and a misdemeanor charge for emailing an offer to buy fetal tissue for $1,600.

 Daleiden turned himself in on February 4, 2016, and appeared in court after posting $3,000 bond.
 He could have faced a prison sentence of up to 22 years if convicted, according to The Washington Post.
 He reportedly rejected a plea deal in the case.

 The misdemeanor charge of offering to buy fetal tissue was dismissed on June 13, 2016, because of a defect in the indictment.
 On July 26, 2016, Texas District Judge Brock Thomas dismissed the felony charges by ruling that the grand jury exceeded its authority by indicting Daleiden and Merritt when it was chartered only to investigate Planned Parenthood.